zio/zio/docs/datatypes/core/zio/error-management.md

   ): ZIO[R1, E2, B]
 }
 ```

+Among the fold operators, these are the most powerful combinators.
+They can recover from any error, even fiber interruptions.

 In the following example, we are printing the proper message according to what cause occurred due to failure: